aptech/docs/docs/CR-ismiss.rst

 Purpose
 ----------------

 Returns a 1 if its matrix argument contains any missing values, otherwise returns a 0.

 Format
 ----------------
 .. function:: ismiss(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix

-    :returns: y (*scalar*), 1 if x contains any missing values, otherwise 0.
+    :returns: y (*scalar*), 1 if *x* contains any missing values, otherwise 0.

 Remarks
 -------

-An element of x is considered to be a missing if and only if it contains a missing value in the real part.
-Thus, if x = 1 + .i, ismiss(x) will return a 0.
+An element of *x* is considered to be a missing if and only if it contains a missing value in the real part.
+Thus, if :math:`x = 1 + .i`, ``ismiss(x)`` will return a 0.